 MLB has become unwatchable.

-It is a tribute to the constipation of thought that prevents the brain dead MLB management and also fans that no one has tried this again since Sunday, August 19, 1951 when Eddie Gaedel pinch hit for the St. Louis Browns.
+It is a tribute to the constipation of thought of the brain dead MLB management that no one has tried this again since Sunday, August 19, 1951 when Eddie Gaedel pinch hit for the St. Louis Browns.
 Gaedel was 3 feet 7 inches tall.
 He walked.
 The event was dismissed as a mere publicity stunt by the Browns owner Bill Veeck.
 Actually, Veeck had stumbled onto a way to expose the stupidity of the MLB walk rule, which should have been changed radically after Babe Ruth walked 170 times in 1923.
 Make a mockery of it until they change it ... hopefully for the better but with MLB you never know.

 Current AL teams in particular can do this by having the midget be the DH, designated hitter, someone who does not play the field.
 Wouldn't the midget be a slow runner?
 Not necessarily but he/she would probably be faster than David Ortiz, the Boston DH.
 Plus, it would provide an opportunity for women to play MLB.
 The requirement is not that the player be able to hit, but to be small and run fast.
 Why not women?